Happen to be looking for the best RV battery for boondocking/dry camping? Well, if so, you are in the right place.

 - Surprisingly light for the capacity.

-Batteries are quite complex electrical devices, and there are many technical aspects to them.
-To make the buying process a little bit clearer for you, we are now going to describe the things that matter the most in them, starting with their type.
+Batteries are complex electrical devices with many technical aspects to them.
+To make the buying process a little bit clearer for you, we will now describe the things that matter the most in them, starting with their type.

 Before moving on to the types and features of RV batteries, let’s revise what deep-cycle batteries are.